upalbhattacharya/eswc_2026_submission_13/src/eswc_2026_submission_13/README.md

   can be found in the `model` directory.
 - Scripts for calculating structural metrics and metrics from predictions can be found in the `results` directory.
+- Mapping metrics to different tasks is handled in the `task_map` directory.